 Covered police officers are required to contribute 11.55% of their covered salary, whereas general employees are required to contribute 7.0% of their covered salary.
 The Town is required to contribute at an actuarially determined rate.
-The Town's pension contribution rates for the covered payroll of police officers and general employees were 25.33% and 11.08%, respectively, through June 30, 2019, and 24.77% and 10.88%, respectively, thereafter.
-The Town contributed 100% of the employer cost for police officers and general employees of the Town.
+The Town's pension contribution rates for the covered payroll of police officers and general employees were 24.77% and 10.88%, respectively, for the year ended December 31, 2020.
+The Town contributes 100% of the employer cost for police officers and general employees of the Town.

-Per RSA-100:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature and employer contribution rates are determined by the NHRS Board of Trustees based on an actuarial valuation.
-The Town's pension contributions to the NHRS were \$126,487 for the year ending December 31, 2019.
+Per RSA-100:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature and employer contribution rates are determined by the NHRS Board of Trustees based on their actuarial funding policy.
+The Town's pension contributions to the NHRS were \$140,616 for the year ending December 31, 2020.